 Finding the root cause of pain is our main goal.
 Back pain can take on a wide variety of characteristics a simple lower back muscle strain might be excruciating enough to necessitate an emergency room visit (acute back pain), while a degenerating disc might cause only mild, intermittent discomfort (chronic back pain).
 For some people, chronic back pain is simply an annoyance.
 For others, it can be both excruciating and disabling.

 Back pain can result from injury to a muscle or ligament, or from a more serious injury such as a vertebral fracture, ruptured disk, or arthritis.
 Call us to speak with a back pain doctor and find out about your options for treatment of your pain condition.

 Identifying the symptoms, along with an accurate diagnosis of the root cause of the pain, is the first step in obtaining effective pain relief.
 Board Certified Specialists at Downtown Pain Physicians pain centers can help identify the cause of your low back pain and offer effective non-surgical treatments.

-We have a team of experienced specialists who diagnose the root cause of the problem through latest techniques and employs safe, pain free & nonsurgical therapies, accordingly.
+We have a team of experienced specialists who diagnose the root cause of the problem through the latest techniques and employ safe, pain-free & nonsurgical therapies, accordingly.
 Our advanced and affordable therapies help our patients lead a pain-free healthy life.
 In addition, we use multidisciplinary approaches which help patients get back to their normal life without any pain.

 TREATMENT OPTIONS INCLUDE